flyway/flywaydb.org/documentation/database/redshift.md

 #### v2 Driver issues

-- The v2 JDBC driver is available as source from [Github](https://github.com/aws/amazon-redshift-jdbc-driver) rather than Maven Central.
-There appear to be issues with it at the time of writing which mean that transactions cannot be used, and it is therefore not a direct substitute for the v1 driver.
+- The v2 JDBC driver is available as source from Github rather than as a binary from than Maven Central.
+There appear to be issues with it at the time of writing which mean that transactions will fail, and it is therefore <strong>not compatible</strong> with Flyway.
 We do not support its use.

 ### Example